mehadi/go-gin-auth/README.md

 # Go Gin Authentication API

 A secure authentication API built with Go, Gin, and PostgreSQL.
-This project implements user registration, login, JWT-based authentication, and user management.
+This project implements user registration, login, JWT-based authentication, and CRUD operations for posts.

 ## Project Structure